 See below for a little information about Nineoaks' Fishing or Family Holidays:

-Our location is perfect for touring Ceredigion, Carmarthenshire and Pembrokeshire.
+Our location is perfect for touring Ceredigion, Carmarthenshire and Pembrokeshire, and most places in Wales too.
 We have holiday cottages and static caravans and 3 Trout Pools and 3 Coarse Lakes.
 We provide excellent Trout and top-class general Coarse Fishing.
 The Trout Lakes contain mainly Rainbow and Blue Trout from 2lb plus small Brownies.
 The Coarse Lakes hold all varieties of Carp including Commons, Mirrors, Koi and Grass Carp up to 20lb+, Roach, Bream and skimmer Bream, Tench and small chub and small Barbel.

 Our holiday accommodation is spotlessly clean, fresh and consists of self-catering holiday cottages; Welsh Tourist Board graded at 4star standard, and quality Static Caravans.
 All are very close to the lakes and all are suitable for couples, for family holidays (with or without fishing) or specifically Fishing Holidays.
 The cottages are disabled friendly.
 About 4 miles away, in a south-westerly direction, is the lovely old fishing village of New Quay (Wales) with its crystal clear waters and beautiful sweeping, sandy bays.
 Also 4 miles away, northerly, is the busy coastal town of Aberaeron.

 With its myriad of colourful Victorian houses and shops.
 Cardigan is 20 miles south, Aberystwyth is 20 miles north and Carmarthen roughly 35 miles away south easterly inland.